jajoyce/jajoyce/README.md

 I'm John, a software engineer from Boston.
 After graduating from the full-time Software Engineering Immersive bootcamp at General Assembly, I've been working in a full-stack role with a great start-up team and loving the professional experience.

+While you're here, check out my personal project, VoterHub! (<a href="https://voter-hub.netlify.app/" target="_blank">Live site here</a>, front-end and back-end repos pinned below ↓)

 Feel free to reach out!

-And check out my VoterHub project! (<a href="https://voter-hub.netlify.app/" target="_blank">Live site here</a>, front-end and back-end repos  pinned below ↓)

 <a href="https://www.linkedin.com/in/johnajoyce/" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-John%20A.%20Joyce-blue?style=flat-square&logo=linkedin"></a><br /><br />